Active Holidays in Umbria: Hiking, Cycling and Private Tennis Experience

 For more updates, photos, and stories from Adagio Umbro, follow us on our social media channels:

 Discover the pleasure of playing tennis surrounded by the peaceful hills of Umbria.
 Located just 3 km from the historic center of Spoleto, Adagio Umbro offers a private hard-surface tennis court where sport, relaxation, and nature converge.
-Our estate is designed for those who appreciate peace, beauty, and an authentic Umbrian experience.
+Easily reachable from Rome and Florence, it becomes a practical choice for those looking for a quieter alternative to city courts.

 Why Choose Our Tennis Court